We the Pears of the Wild Coyote Tree

 The customs of the Lydians are like those of the Greeks, except that they make prostitutes of their female children.
 They were the first men whom we know who coined and used gold and silver currency; and they were the first to sell by retail [that is, without having made the product].
 And, according to what they themselves say, the games now in use among them and the Greeks were invented by the Lydians.

 Does Herodotus make that opening remark with irony?
 He may well not, but just tell things as he sees them.
-He says the Lydians invented games—dice, knuckle-bones, and ball, but not draughts—as a way to pass the time during a famine.
+He says of the Lydian games – dice, knuckle-bones, and ball, but not draughts – that they were a way to pass the time during a famine.

 Three-hour films are another way to pass the time.
 When the film is by Nuri Bilge Ceylan, the viewer must be given to quiet contemplation.
-She must be free of the corruption bemoaned by Pascal when he wrote,
+She must be free of the corruption bemoaned by Pascal (Divertissement n° 4, Sellier 168, Brunschvicg 139) when he wrote,

 One of Ceylan’s first films is called The Clouds of May in English, but in Turkish, Mayıs Sıkıntısı: “The Boredom of May.”

-Passing the time is the subject of an essay called “Intentional Obscurity in Ancient Writings,” given as part of the Introduction to Volume IV of the ten Loeb volumes of Hippocrates.
-According to the words of W. H. S. Jones from 1931, which impressed me when I chanced on them in Santa Fe,
+Passing the time is the subject of an essay called “Intentional Obscurity in Ancient Writings,” given as part of the Introduction to Volume IV of the ten volumes of Hippocrates in the Loeb Classical Library.
+According to W. H. S. Jones, in words of 1931 that impressed me when I chanced on them in Santa Fe,

 The modern man has perhaps too much to think about, but before books and other forms of mental recreation became common men were led into all sorts of abnormalities and extravagances.
 The unoccupied mind broods, often becoming fanciful, bizarre, or morbid.
 To quote but two instances out of many, the “tradition” condemned by Jesus in the Gospels, and the elaborate dogmas expounded at tedious length by the early Fathers, were to some extent at least caused by active brains being deprived of suitable material.
 It is a tribute to the genius of the Greeks that they found so much healthy occupation in applying thought to everyday things, thus escaping to a great extent the dangers that come when the mind is insufficiently fed.

-The Gospel reference is presumably to such passages as in Mark 7, where the Pharisees, “except they wash their hands oft, eat not, holding the tradition (παράδοσις) of the elders.”
+The Gospel reference is presumably to such passages as can be found in Mark 7, where in verse 3 the Pharisees, “except they wash their hands oft, eat not, holding the tradition (παράδοσις) of the elders.”
 Jesus tells them,

 9 And he said unto them, Full well ye reject the commandment of God, that ye may keep your own tradition.

-The commandment is to honor your father and mother; but Jesus accuses the Pharisees of denying material aid to their parents.
-The Pharisees keep their wealth to themselves, as long as they declare it consecrated to the deity.
-The Pharisees have missed the point of the Law, as Jesus tells it to those who have ears to hear, in the Antitheses.
-On the other hand, according to Mark 10,
+The commandment referred to is to honor your father and mother.
+Jesus accuses the Pharisees of denying material aid to their parents.
+The Pharisees keep their wealth to themselves, declaring it consecrated to the deity.
+They have missed the point of the Law, as Jesus tells it to those who have ears to hear, in the Antitheses of Matthew 5.
+On the other hand, Jesus calls also for defiance of parents, according to Mark 10,

 29 And Jesus answered and said, Verily I say unto you, There is no man that hath left house, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my sake, and the gospel’s,